Apologia: Greek philosophy

 Socrates believed an apology to be a well-thought justification of accusations made.
 Socrates represents this act of defending oneself in Plato's Apology.
 Socrates justified the claims made against him by being direct and honest.
 Socrates' attempts at justification rather than expressing remorse were unsuccessful, demonstrating the complexity in apologies among individuals.

+Roman empire

+Justin Martyr wrote the First Apology (c.
+AD 155) and Second Apology to explain the philosophical basis for Christianity and to encourage the Roman Emperor Antoninus Pius and the Roman Senate to stop the persecution and martyrdom of early Christians.

 Evolution of usage

+The earliest English use of apologia followed from the Greek sense "a speech in defense".
+Writing in the Renaissance period, Thomas More wrote his Apologye of Syr Thomas More, Knyght, made by him Anno 1533 after he had geuen over the office of Lord Chancellour of Englande.
+In this, he explained his actions as Lord Chancellor under Henry VIII and denied rumors about his treatment of Protestants.